 Houseboats are ideal for those who plan on living on the boat for a couple of months.
 They are commonly confused with floating residences, but that isn’t the case.

 These boats are designed to be detached from the marina.
 They will allow you to move around and leave the marina if you choose to.
 They aren’t as spacious as floating homes, but they are also a bit cheaper.

-Floating residences usually begin as boats and the house is constructed on top of that.
-These boats are generally large and very spacious, but also cost a fair amount of money to obtain.
+Floating residences usually begin as boats, and the house is constructed on top of that.
+These boats are generally large and spacious and cost a fair amount of money to obtain.

-Aside from that, prices for keeping these structures in marinas are higher because it is a fairly complicated task.
-But if you plan on living onboard for a while and can afford it, this is a great option.
+Aside from that, keeping these structures in marinas is higher because it is a fairly complicated task.
+But if you plan on living on board for a while and can afford it, this is a great option.